godfriedmeesters/controller/README.md

 ## DiffScraper Controller CLI

-In a production system, a bot receives scraping jobs via a central Redis queue from the [controller](https://github.com/godfriedmeesters/controller "controller").
+In a production system, comparisons are launched through a CRON scheduler.
+For testing purposes, it is also possible to launch comparisons directly through a CLI.

-To test a (new) bot, it is possible to bypass the job queue and test the bot locally from within its Docker container.
+For example, to launch comparison 13 defined in the PostgreSQL comparisons table:

-For example, to start scraping offers from the French website of Opodo:
+Enter  the controller container:

-Enter  into an Opodo bot:
+`docker exec -it  controller bash`

-`kubectl --kubeconfig="my-kubeconfig.yaml" exec --stdin --tty  webscraper-deployment--1   -- /bin/bash`
+This command will launch comparison 13:

-This command will extract all offers from opodo.fr:
+`ts-node launchComparison 13`

-`ts-node scrape OpodoWebScraper inputData.json --lang=fr`
+As with the launch of a scheduled comparison, for every outlet defined in a comparison, a scraping job will be created on one of the Redis queues.